MichelVanderhulst/eu-option-bsm/README.md

 # Web application to price & hedge European options

-Python-based app that pedagogically explains the hedging of European options
+Python-based app that pedagogically explains the hedging of European options using the Black-Scholes-Merton model

 ## Visit the web app